New Boiler Costs – How Much is a new boiler in 2024?

 Combi boilers are a popular choice due to their various benefits.
 These include:

-• Compact Size – They can easily fit into bathrooms and kitchen and airing cupboards, and you can control the entire system from the same appliance, including heating and hot water.
+• Compact Size – They easily fit into bathrooms, kitchens, and airing cupboards, and you can control the entire system, including heating and hot water, from the same appliance.

 • Saves Money – Purchasing a single unit can be cheaper than buying multiple system components.
 The streamlined design also makes them affordable to install and maintain.